 Here are 7 of the best features that Android 7.0 Nougat will offer those who get their hands on it:

 A split-screen feature has long been present in Samsung, Windows and Apple devices, and now it finally makes an appearance on Google devices.
 If you long-press Overview button (the rounded square at the bottom), the main window you’re using will either slide up to the top or over to the left depending on whether you’re in portrait or landscape mode on your device.

 The remaining space (after the main window has moved) will show you a view of the apps that are currently open.
 You can now activate the split-screen by selecting an app from the list shown or go to the Home button to launch an app not listed, and it will open alongside the main window.
-You are able to customize the size of each window in the split-screen and can also switch the two apps depending on where you want each one to be displayed.
+You are able to customise the size of each window in the split-screen and can also switch the two apps depending on where you want each one to be displayed.

-Notification panel overhaul and customizable Quick settings
+Notification panel overhaul and customisation Quick settings

-After a notification is expanded, the user can now expand it a second time to see more information or take action from within the dropdown panel.
+After a notification is expanded, the user can now expand it a second time to see more information or take action from within the drop-down panel.
 To minimise the need to do a swipe action in the notification panel, small buttons have been added.

 You can now also long-press on a notification to change how it is displayed in the future by either silencing it or blocking it altogether.

 Previously the Quick settings dropdown (the menu that holds toggles like Bluetooth and WiFi) could only be accessed by dragging down the notification shade and then swiping down a second time.
 Now there is a row of five icons presented immediately when you open the notification shade the first time.
-You still need to swipe down a second time if you want to see additional icons aside from the five presented but the great thing about the new Quick settings menu is that you can customize it to show only the toggles you use regularly.
+You still need to swipe down a second time if you want to see additional icons aside from the five presented but the great thing about the new Quick settings menu is that you can customise it to show only the toggles you use regularly.